oracle/truffleruby/doc/user/compatibility.md

 #### Storing Ruby objects in native structures and arrays

-You cannot store a Ruby object in a structure or array that has been native allocated, such as on the stack, or in a heap allocated structure or array.
+You cannot store a Ruby object in a structure or array that has been natively allocated, such as on the stack, or in a heap allocated structure or array.

 Simple local variables of type `VALUE`, and locals arrays that are defined such